top of page

 Case # 2: The Antarctica Labor Day 2023 Extreme Cold Spell

-Result: Gross misrepresentations of the Average Temperature on Antarctica by the Climate Change Institute from the University of Maine (the CCI).
-After confronting them for months via email discussions, the CCI eventually acknowledged BIAS on the Eastern Antarctic Section.
+Result: Large discrepancy between the Average Temperature on Antarctica by the Climate Change Institute from the University of Maine (the CCI) and my 20-Station Obsevation on the Ground Model (The CCI Temps are 10 to 15 C too Warm, during the Coldest Antarctica Winter Months (July and August) And almost ZERO discrepancy during the Antarctica Summertime (Dec & Jan) - how does that work?
+The CCI has refused to identify Stations on Antarctica that they are using to come up with their Average Temperature, I have asked for that many times!
+After confronting them for months via email discussions, the CCI eventually acknowledged BIAS on the Eastern Antarctic Section (See here: The Antarctica Case | Mysite (aaadts.com)).
 No changes were made however to really correct that issue.
 On Dec 09, 2023, the CCI changed from the CFS NOAA Model to the Copernicus ERA5 Model, which is supposed running a little bit colder, but the result is marginal and not noticeable.

 The Antarctica Case | Mysite (aaadts.com)